hevc-extended-term-frame-referencing/hevc_extended_term_frame_referencing/README.md

 ## Introduction

-This repository contains our public tools for compressing videos based on HEVC refernce software with extended long-term prediction using sequence-level refernce frames
+This repository contains our public tools for compressing videos based on HEVC reference software with extended long-term prediction using sequence-level reference frames

 ## Prerequisites